 Oxford Railway - Dorchester Road Station ©Network Rail Corporate Archive

 ~~~~~ Pangbourne Station ~~~~~

 The station at Pangbourne was opened on 1st June 1840, predating that at Culham by just four years.
-Those original buildings at Pangbourne were replaced when the main line was later quadrupled.
-The station buldings at Culham were almost identical to those at Pangbourne and so, although no very early images of Culham have been found, these of Pangbourne do give a good idea of what Culham might have looked like during its broad gauge days.
+Those original buildings at Pangbourne were replaced when the main line was quadrupled in 1893.
+Whilst there were many Click or tap to reveal our hidden page about some of these stationsother similar stations built around the same time, the ticket office at Culham was identical to that at Pangbourne and so, although no very early images of Culham have been found, these of Pangbourne do give a good idea of what Culham might have looked like during its broad gauge days.

 Pangbourne in 1846